 - Participants may be teams or individuals.

 - If you need financial assistance click here to apply for a National Science Foundation Scholarship.
+If you find that you don’t qualify for an NSF scholarship but have a financial need contact CPEInfo@clcillinois.edu before registering.

 - Teams interested in participating can contact Rob Twardock at email@example.com to register.